anatawa12/AvatarOptimizer/.docs/content/docs/faq/index.md

 If there is a conflict, a warning will be displayed, so please check the warning.

 Issue of this problem: [#568](https://github.com/anatawa12/AvatarOptimizer/issues/568)

-## The behavior of the avatar is changed when using `AAO Trace and Optimize` component {#avatar-behavior-changed-when-using-aao-trace-and-optimize-component}

-If the behavior of the avatar is changed when using `AAO Trace and Optimize` component, it is always a bug unless you depend on bugs in other components of AvatarOptimizer.

-Please report it on [GitHub issues], [misskey][fediverse] (mastodon), [twitter], etc.

 ## I want to support the development of Avatar Optimizer {#i-want-to-support-the-development-of-avatar-optimizer}